Ionuc/books_summaries/sphinx/source/frameworks/libraries/javascript/react/lists-and-keys.rst

     - it is not recommanded to be used the index for keys if the order of items may change
     - if you choose not to assing an explicit key to list items then React will default to using indexes as keys
     - keys make sens in the context of the surrounding array
-    - keys must only bu unique amoung siblings
+    - keys must only by unique amoung siblings

 :ref:`Go Back <react-label>`.